Men in Love (film): Plot

-sexual advances towards Charles, who got uncomfortable by the provocative text, calls and touch.
+sexual advances towards Charles, who grew uncomfortable by the provocative texts, calls and touches.
 When it became clear that Charles wouldn't reciprocate his advances, Alex tricked Charles into believing he will remain just a friend and got him to attend his birthday party, where Alex drugged and raped him.
-The part one (75 minutes) ends after Charles woke up the next day and angrily left Alex's house, after assaulting him in annoyance, on discovery that he had forcefully had his way on him.
+The part one (75 minutes) ends after Charles woke up the next day and angrily left Alex's house, after assaulting him in annoyance, on discovery that he had forcefully had his way with him.